hashicorp/terraform-provider-google/website/docs/r/app_engine_standard_app_version.html.markdown

   (Optional)
   Environment variables available to the application.

-* `deployment` -
-  (Optional)
-  Code and application artifacts that make up this version.
-Structure is documented below.

 * `entrypoint` -
   (Optional)
   The entrypoint for the application.
 Structure is documented below.